Red Sox vs. Blue Jays MLB Betting Odds, Trends & Prediction

 Rogers Centre, Toronto, ON

-As of this writing, our MLB Public Betting Page shows that 66% of bets are on the Blue Jays’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 59% of bets are on the Red Sox’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Red Sox vs. Blue Jays MLB Betting Trends

+Blue Jays are 7-21 SU in their last 28 games when playing as the underdog

-The total has gone OVER in 11 of Boston’s last 15 games
+The total has gone OVER in 9 of Boston’s last 11 games against an opponent in the American League

-Over/Under has gone UNDER in 5 of Toronto’s last 6 games against Boston

-The total has gone OVER in 6 of Boston’s last 8 games on the road
+The total has gone OVER in 12 of Boston’s last 16 games

-The total has gone UNDER in 5 of Toronto’s last 7 games when playing as the favorite

 Red Sox vs. Blue Jays MLB BETTING PREDICTION

-Take Toronto.
-The Blue Jays are 22-9 in their last 31 games against the Red Sox overall, which includes a 6-0 mark over the last six meetings between these division rivals.
-The Blue Jays are also 4-1 in their last five home matchups, are 12-5 in their last 17 home games when facing Boston and are 15-6 in their last 21 games when listed as a favorite.
+Take Boston.
+The Red Sox have won four out of their last five games overall, are 7-3 in their last 10 divisional matchups and are 4-1 in their last five league contests.
+On the other side, the Blue Jays are just 2-5 in their last seven games played on a Tuesday, are 3-12 in their last 15 games when listed as the underdog and are 3-9 in their last 12 home games when playing on a Tuesday.

-Red Sox vs. Blue Jays MLB Playoffs Prediction: TORONTO BLUE JAYS -132
+Red Sox vs. Blue Jays MLB Playoffs Prediction: BOSTON RED SOX -116